Abortion in the Solomon Islands

-Abortion in the Solomon Islands is only legal if the abortion will save the mother's life.
+Abortion in Solomon Islands is only legal if the abortion will save the mother's life.
 In Solomon Islands, if an abortion is performed on a woman for any other reason, the violator is subject to a life sentence in prison.
 A woman who performs a self-induced abortion may also be imprisoned for life.

 Any approved abortion requires consent from two physicians as well as the woman's husband or next of kin.